mwsoftchatster/chatster-ios/README.md

 Chatster is an open source chat app.

 ## chatster-ios
-This is Chatster iOS app.
-It is still in progress.
+This is Chatster iOS app. `It is still in progress`.
 The majority of UI is done and main work now is to write business logic.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `mwsoft.chatster@gmail.com`.